-Whether it is the black or white (version tested) watch face model, it has an understated design that suits the office and gym.
+Whether it is the black or white (version tested) watch face model, it has an understated design that suits office and gym.

 Both versions come with a 40mm black stainless-steel round watch case protected by a layer of mineral glass.
-You can easily swop the silicone watch band for a leather one for a formal look.
+You can easily swop the silicone watch band with a leather one for a formal look.

 It tracks physical activities and sleep quality.
 Its built-in heart-rate monitor tracks a wearer's heart rate all day and during workouts.
-It is water-resistant to a depth of 50m.
+It is water resistant to a depth of 50m.